jmbannon/ytdl-sub/README.md

 It looks, feels, and operates like other LinuxServer images.
 This is the recommended way to use ytdl-sub.

-ytdl-sub is a command-line tool.
 The docker image is intended to be used as a console.
 For automating `subscriptions.yaml` downloads to pull new media, see [this guide](https://ytdl-sub.readthedocs.io/en/latest/getting_started.html#setting-up-automated-downloads) on how set up a cron job in the docker container.